prantlf/timezone-support/docs/usage.md

 ## Limit the loaded time zone data

 The full time zone data cover all dates between 1970 and 2018.
 If you process dates only from a limited time period, you can initialize this library with a subset of time zone data and decrease the loading time of your application.
-For example, the difference between the full time zone data and the date for this decade:
+For example, the difference between the full time zone data and the data for this decade only:

 ```
 Data for 1970-2018: 178 KB minified, 22.5 KB gzipped